Why Do Cats Knead?

 Sending the Message

-Aside from marking territory, your cat might spread her scent for a different reason.
+Aside from marking territory, your cat might spread their scent for a different reason.
 Female cats sometimes knead, purr and stretch around possible mates to invite them to approach.
 In most cases, however, the female will raise her pelvis with her tail to one side to send the clearest message.
-This behavior will likely stop once your cat is neutered, but she may continue kneading for any of the other reasons we listed.
+This behavior will likely stop once your cat is spayed, but she may continue kneading for any of the other reasons we listed.

 How to Stop Cats from Kneading